hubaksis/zoneminder/docs/userguide/definezone.rst

 Units
   * Pixels - Selecting this option will allow many of the following values to be entered (or viewed) in units of pixels.
-  * Percentage -  Selecting this option will allow may of the following values to be entered (or viewed) as a percentage.
+  * Percentage -  Selecting this option will allow many of the following values to be entered (or viewed) as a percentage.
 The sense of the percentage values refers to the area of the zone and not the image as a whole.
 This makes trying to work out necessary sizes rather easier.

 Region points